MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

             "consume": <boolean consume from original request>
         },
         "response": {
-            "orderId": <Unique order ID from the back-end store>, }
+            "orderId": <Unique order ID from the back-end store>
+        }
     }